henrywhitaker3/homelab/README.md

 │   │   ├── apps            # The definition of all services deployed in the custer │   │   └── bootstrap       # Initial bootstrapping config
 │   │       ├── ArgoCD      # ArgoCD helm chart
-│   │       ├── manifests   # One of mainfests e.g. ArgoCD app of apps
+│   │       ├── manifests   # Initial mainfests e.g. ArgoCD app of apps
 │   │       └── sops        # Any secrets that cannot be pulled from 1password (i.e. the 1password auth tokens used by ESO)
 │   ├── mango               # Talos cluster used for testing
 │   │   ├── apps